phoebetwong/phoebetwong.github.io/resume.md

 <br>
 ## Skills
 ---
-- Proficient in Python (Pandas, Scikit-learn, Statsmodels, XGBoost, Gensim, PyTorch, PySpark, Keras, TensorFlow, Beautiful Soup, Matplotlib, Seaborn, Plotly), SQL, GitHub, MongoDB, AWS (SageMaker, S3, EC2, Redshift, Athena), Hive/Hadoop, Stata, MATLAB, LaTeX, and MS Office
+- Proficient in Python (Pandas, Scikit-learn, Statsmodels, XGBoost, Gensim, PyTorch, PySpark, Keras, TensorFlow, Beautiful Soup, Matplotlib, Seaborn, Plotly), SQL, GitHub, AWS (SageMaker, S3, EC2, Redshift, Athena), Hive/Hadoop, MongoDB, Stata, MATLAB, LaTeX, and MS Office
 - Working knowledge in SAS, R, EViews, SPSS, Bloomberg Terminal, WordPress, MATHEMATICA, AutoCAD, Pro/ENGINEER, and LexisNexis
 -	Completed a 3-year university teaching certificate program “Greenberg Seminars on Effective University Teaching” at American University

 <br>
 ## Data Science Projects
 ---
--	Predicted successful registrants of voter registration programs using an XGBoost model with over 5M person-level past program records and 300 features.
-Response rates of subsequent programs doubled.
+- Analyze the social media posts of candidates in 2020 US federal/state-wide elections to detect differences in word choices and sentiments on salient topics and improve the accuracy of 2022 electoral predictions.
-- Designed an optimization algorithm to assign number of mail pieces to 8M targets in an address-based direct mail program based on modeled registration rates and ideology composition at the census block group level.
+- Predicted successful registration likelihood of targets using an XGBoost model with over 5M records from past voter registration programs and 300 features.
+Successful registration rates doubled after model deployment.
-- Rank-ordered 2020 general election voters by their net responsiveness to voter turnout efforts using the “true-lift” model approach that incorporates both predicted treatment effect and counterfactual behavior, trained with 10MM records from past randomized controlled experiments.
+- Designed an optimization algorithm that assigned treatment intensity to targets in an address-based voter registration program based on modeled registration rates and ideology composition of US Census Block Groups.
+Raised the program’s reach to intended target audience from 60% to 80%.
-- Built classification models that predict the winning party of congressional races from 2014 to 2018 using past election results and demographic features from U.S. Census data, with over 98 percent accuracy.
+- Built a “true-lift” model that incorporates both predicted treatment effect and counterfactual behavior to predict targets’ net responsiveness to voter turnout outreach, using 10M records from past RCTs.
 - Estimated the causal effects of policy interventions using machine learning enhanced synthetic control method, matrix completion, causal forest, ensemble method, and recurrent neural networks.